Towards Trusted and Intelligent Cyber-Physical Systems: A Security-by-Design Approach

-Considering the involvement of multiple participating entities throughout the lifecycle of physical resources, the key question is how to ensure the trustworthiness of data collated from disparate data sources~\cite{suhail2021trustworthy}?
-To establish a trustworthy framework for the CPSs throughout the product lifecycle phases (including design and development; operation and maintenance; and decommissioning), blockchain-based Digital Twins (DTs) are one of the promising candidates.
-During industrial processes, DTs collect and integrate data from multiple sources, such as sensor and actuator data from the factory floor, historical production data derived from product lifecycle data, and domain knowledge to generate comprehensive data in the form of models, simulations, replications, or behavioral analytics.
-Following a closed-loop, the simulation data are fed back to the physical object to adopt better calibration and testing strategies that further evolve DT models and physical counterparts to support optimized processes.
-Additionally, utilizing blockchain allows lifecycle stakeholders (i.e., owner, manufacturers, distributors, and maintainers) to manage data on a shared distributed ledger to solve important challenges in traceability such as procuring complete lineage of DTs ranging from their origin to the present state.
-Thus, combining DTs and blockchain can reshape the industry where blockchain ensures secure data management and DTs use trustworthy data as input to extract actionable insights for predictive maintenance~\cite{suhail2021trustworthy}.
+To address the above-mentioned issues requires a solution with the following characteristics: (i) able to analyze and optimize the physical processes within CPS before their real-world implementation, (ii) can evaluate and connect the entire product lifecycle, and (iii) can prevent and detect security loopholes in the CPS without obstructing the ongoing operations.
+Digital Twins (DTs) are considered one such solution.
+Driven by asset-centric data, DTs are virtual replicas of physical systems that mirror every facet of a product or process and can provide actionable insights through monitoring, optimization, and prediction~\cite{tao2019make, tao2018digitalsurvey}.
+During industrial physical processes, DTs collect and integrate data from multiple sources, such as sensor and actuator data from the factory floor, historical production data derived from product lifecycle data, and domain knowledge to generate outputs in the form of models, simulations, replications, or behavioral analytics.
+Following a closed-loop, the DTs inspect for data inconsistencies between the physical entity and virtual entity (as shown in Fig.~\ref{fig:DTmodel}), and feedback the simulation data to the physical entity to adopt better calibration and testing strategies.
+Such recurrent processes evolve DT models and their physical counterparts to support more accurate estimation, prediction, and optimization of the industrial processes.